UCLA-TMD/Ogata/docs/_build/html/_sources/Overview.rst.txt

 Overview
 ========

-This repository contains two adaptive numerical algorithms, written in python 2.7, which use the Ogata quadrature method for applications to CSS TMD physics.
-The adaptive integration is optimized for integrals of the following form
+This repository contains the optimized Ogata quadrature numerical algorithm, available in both python 2.7 and Fortran 77.
+This algorithm uses the Ogata quadrature method for applications to CSS TMD physics.
+The integration optimizes integrals of the following form

 .. math::